 Students already registered with

-Disabilities Services are expected to submit an Adjustment Request Form each quarter.
+Disabilities Services are expected to submit an Accommodations Request Form each quarter.
 Students should submit a request after

 registering for classes and no later than the first or second week of the term

 to ensure sufficient time to notify faculty.
 For those who qualify for

 alternative media, an Electronic Books Request Form must also be submitted each quarter.